 Library instruction can help reduce the anxiety and frustration that some students feel when they are required to use library resources to complete a research assignment.
 Instruction sessions allow students to have hands-on practice with databases and other resources under the supervision of a librarian.
 Scheduling a library instruction session also saves faculty time from having to answer individual questions about the research process and the appropriate sources to use.
 The quality of students’ papers may also improve, because they will know more about the research process, evaluating information, and how to find resources to support their assignments.

 The content of the library instruction session will:

 Information literacy instruction is most effective when it is integrated into your course.
 We will collaborate with you to:

 - Determine the most appropriate resources (print, electronic, AsULearn, web, etc.) for the instruction session.

-- Schedule library instruction when your students are working on their research assignments and are most motivated to learn.
+- Schedule library instruction when your students are working on their research assignments and are most motivated and receptive to learn.

 - Provide follow-up research assistance to your students after the library session via Ask a Librarian or RAP sessions as needed.